-Why we like to sponsor CIOB’s GCS
+Why we like to sponsor CIOB’s GSC

 What is it truly like to run a large construction company?

 As any industry executive will say, doing so isn’t easy.
 It requires the ability to manage a complex array of components—from recruiting and managing engineers and architects to the cost of building materials and labor to weighing the risks inherent in the wider economic environment.

 Some might say that there’s no way to simulate what it takes to oversee a construction business until you’ve done it yourself in real life.

 The Chartered Institute of Building (CIOB) begs to differ.